NortonLiverpool_101

 Shredding

-The shredding process also extracts non-ferrous metals for further processing and sale, with residual waste also prepared for further processing.
+The shredding process extracts non-ferrous metals for further processing and sale, with residual waste also prepared for further processing.

 SWAPP